BOSC2018/cwl-list-issue/README.md

 - Allow us to add this manually (perhaps as an input option)
 - Autodetect and add this automatically
   - Bogdan points out this should account for `scatter`

+OR

+We could relax strictness and just make such a connection as a warning